blru/dotfiles/.github/README.md

 # Dotfiles

 > [!NOTE]
-> These are my old dotfiles, for my new ones please see [dotfiles-v2](https://github.com/blru/dotfiles-v2).
+> These are my old dotfiles.
+For my new ones, please see [dotfiles-v2](https://github.com/blru/dotfiles-v2).

 These dotfiles **will not** work on most systems without modification and or installation of dependencies.